A Well-Lived Life 2 - Book 4 - Elyse

 “And we’ll go to the bank today to complete the loan application.”

 We all shook hands and left the house.
-Katy and I got into her Taurus and she drove me around so that I could get an idea of the area.
+Katy and I got into her Taurus, and she drove me around so that I could get an idea of the area.
 It was beautiful, but not someplace I’d want to live full-time.
 Montpelier, the state capital, only had about 8,500 residents.
 Even Burlington on the New York border only had 40,000 people, less than many Chicago suburbs.
 Heck, Woodlawn and Hyde Park each had just under 30,000 people!
-Kenwood, where the house technically was, only had about 18,000, but was still huge compared to most cities in Vermont.
+Kenwood, where the house technically was, only had about 18,000, but it was still huge compared to most cities in Vermont.

-We stopped in a small diner for lunch, and then went to what appeared to be the only bank in the small capital city that was not even twice the size of Milford.
+We stopped in a small diner for lunch and then went to what appeared to be the only bank in the small capital city that was not even twice the size of Milford.
 We parked on the street and walked into the bank.
 We walked over to a woman sitting at a desk opposite the tellers.

 “Mr. Allen is expecting us,” she said.